fxkr/quantified-typing/CONTRIBUTING.md

 ## Design thoughts

+Preface: this is a hobby project, where I'm trying to do things a bit differently than I'd normally do them.

+This is the third (and only actually usable/complete) iteration of this tool.
+The first version was written a few years back, and it was based on Xlib.
+It broke when I moved to Wayland.
+So the second version was a kernel module.
+This is too annoying to actually deploy/maintain.
+So now the third version is based on libevdev.

 I went for a traditional thread-based approach.
 I do not consider this optimal, but I have gotten used to single-threaded, event-driven designs (typically based on libraries around epoll, like uloop or libevent) and wanted to try something